LoyolaChicagoCode/clickcounter-android-rxscala/README.md

 followed by the usual steps.

-## What if I get warnings referring to `ShadowGeoPoint` or similar?
+## What if I get warnings referring to `ShadowGeoPoint` or similar during
+the Robolectric tests?

     Warning: an error occurred while binding shadow class: ShadowGeoPoint